-How do I account for nutritional changes (oil absorption) and allergens in deep fried items?
+How do I account for nutritional changes (oil absorption) and capture which allergens may be present in deep-fried items?

 Although lab chemical analysis is the most accurate method for determining fat absorption during deep frying, a simple calculation can estimate the amount of oil absorbed during the deep frying process.